13-CF/afetch/README.md

 *  Select text colour
 *  Colour blocks

+**Building on FreeBSD**
+If you try running the `make` command on FreeBSd, there will be errors.
+This is becaue FreeBSD doesn't have the same header files as a standard Linux install.I have provided a patch file (thanks to someone who opened an issue showing how to support clang)

+There are 2 ways to apply the patch.
+You can either run `patch -p1 < FreeBSD.diff`, or `git apply FreeBSD.diff`.
+After this you can run `make` and the program should build!

 **To do**
 *  Fix segfaults on certain distros when lowercase text is enabled, maybe a memory error?
 *  Improve Makefile